AgriculturalModelExchangeInitiative/Crop2mlWorkshop/doc/user/createunit.rst

 1. On the home interface click on "Model Creation"
 2. Select *Model Unit*
-3. Then fill the different tables  with the information related to the ModelUnit.General information (name, id, version, ...)
+3. Then fill the different tables  with the information related to the ModelUnit.
+  * General information (name, id, version, ...)
   * Declaration of inputs and outputs (click on Add to create a new row for a new input or output)
   * Select initialisation if needed
   * A Parametersets section will appear if the ModelUnit contains parameters.
 In this case: